ovokpus/cloud-run-pdf-converter/README.md

-# cloud-run-deployment
+# Cloud Run PDF Converter
-Build a Serverless App with Cloud Run that Creates PDF Files with Javascript and PubSub
+Build a Serverless App with Cloud Run that converts source files from other formates into PDF with Javascript and PubSub

 Here’s a comprehensive playbook you can drop into your repo’s README.
 It walks through each task—explains the core concepts, shows the commands you’ll run, and highlights why each step matters.